-Mediation shall be ordered in cases involving valuation of secured claims on real estate and large value personal property, such as manufactured homes, tractor trailers or RVs (but excluding automobiles).22
+Mediation shall be ordered in cases involving valuation of secured claims on real estate and large value personal property, such as manufactured homes, tractor trailers or RVs (but excluding automobiles).23

-A. Duty of Counsel.
+- A. Duty of Counsel.
 Upon the filing of an objection involving the valuation of a secured claim on real estate or large value personal property, the objecting party, the debtor, and the Chapter 13 Trustee shall immediately notify Chambers of the valuation dispute by an email to the Law Clerks and Judicial Assistant with a copy to the Chapter 13 Trustee and opposing counsel.
-Failure to timely advise chambers may result in the overruling of the objection or dismissal of request to value collateral or sanctions, and all counsel must appear at the originally scheduled confirmation hearing to show cause for the failure to timely advise chambers of the dispute.
+Failure to timely advise chambers may result in the overruling of the objection or dismissal of request to value collateral or sanctions, and all counsel must appear at the originally scheduled confirmation hearing to show cause for the failure to timely advise chambers of the dispute. - B. Exemption.
+Parties may request an exemption from mediation under the Valuation Dispute Mediation Program upon the filing a separate correspondence requesting the exemption and detailing the cause for the exemption.